Th1nkK1D/airflags/README.md

 # airflags

-Airtable as a feature flags utilities
+Airtable as a feature flags utility